Amazon is toying with our first amendment right to free speech.

 * Amazon Web Services deepened its Next Gen Stats partnership with the NFL in December to advance player health.
-The partnership plans to use AWS artificial intelligence and machine learning to provide insights into player injuries and how equipment, game rules and rehabilitation strategies can affect player health.
+The partnership plans to use AWS artificial intelligence and machine learning to provide insights into player injuries and how equipment, game rules, and rehabilitation strategies can affect player health.

-With the acquisition of PillPack and the recent release of HIPAA (The Health Insurance Portability and Accountability Act) compliant Alexa skills, analysts speculate that Amazon is preparing to disrupt the $934.8 billion dollar global pharmaceutical industry, already allowing consumers to order and refill their prescriptions as easily as they would buy clothing or toys off of Amazon Prime and creating a full-scale pharmacy business within the Amazon infrastructure.
+With the acquisition of PillPack and the recent release of HIPAA (The Health Insurance Portability and Accountability Act) compliant Alexa skills, analysts speculate that Amazon is preparing to disrupt the $934.8 billion global pharmaceutical industry, already allowing consumers to order and refill their prescriptions as quickly as they would buy clothing or toys off of Amazon Prime and creating a full-scale pharmacy business within the Amazon infrastructure.

-Unsurprisingly, as the new gender industry is poised for growth, Amazon is going all-in for its transgender employees (as well as their new pharmaceutical consumer base), creating a guidebook of benefits for their transgender employee, aetna health plans.
+Unsurprisingly, as the new gender industry is poised for growth, Amazon is going all-in for its transgender employees (as well as their new pharmaceutical consumer base), creating a guidebook of benefits for their transgender employee, Aetna health plans.

 Amazon transgender employee Aetna health plans cover non-surgical medical treatment such as hormone “therapy” and mental health for minors with "gender dysphoria" (surgical interventions are considered when individuals reach age 18).

 Hormones and specialized surgical procedures for adults, such as double mastectomies, rib excision, nipple reconstruction, scrotoplasty, penectomy, vulvectomy, orchiectomy, vaginectomy, etc., are all covered.
-Amazon-Aetna also offers coverage for general surgeries related to changing one’s sex appearance: chin augmentation, laryngoplasty, liposuction, tracheal shave, facial bone reduction, rhinoplasty, face lift, etc., all for the “dysphoric employee.”
+Amazon-Aetna also offers coverage for general surgeries related to changing one’s sex appearance: chin augmentation, laryngoplasty, liposuction, tracheal shave, facial bone reduction, rhinoplasty, facelift, etc., all for the “dysphoric employee.”

-Amazon, with its new health acquisitions, clearly has an investment in identity medicine and if our constitutional right to free speech is the cost, so be it.
+Amazon, with its new health acquisitions, clearly has an investment in identity medicine, and if our constitutional right to free speech is the cost, so be it.